Ex-NYC Mayor Rudy Giuliani expected to surrender Wednesday in Georgia

 Lawyers for Giuliani will be meeting with the Fulton County District Attorney's office early Wednesday to finalize a bond package before a surrender, the sources told ABC News.

-They say Giuliani has secured local counsel but is expected to be joined by his longtime friend and former New York City Police Commissioner Bernie Kerik who is assisting him through the process.
+They say Giuliani has secured local counsel but is expected to be joined by his longtime friend and former New York City Police Commissioner Bernard Kerik who is assisting him through the process.

 The development comes one day after former President Donald Trump said he would surrender to authorities in Georgia on Thursday.